hyprwm/hyprpaper/README.md

 ```
 in the config.

+# Misc
+You can set `splash = true` to enable the splash rendering over the wallpaper.

 ## Unloading
 If you use a lot of wallpapers, consider unloading those that you no longer need.
 This will mean you need to load them again if you wish to use them for a second time, but will free the memory used by the preloaded bitmap.
 (Usually 8 - 20MB, depending on the resolution)